How License Points and Tickets Affect Your Car Insurance Rates

 • Driving with suspended license

-Understanding what affects car insurance rates beyond just your violations — like your credit score, ZIP code, and vehicle type — is important for getting the full picture of how insurers price your policy.
+Understanding what affects your premium beyond just your violations — like your credit score, ZIP code, and vehicle type — is important for getting the full picture of how insurers price your policy.

 Trusted by Thousands